Need Help? Give us a call.

 Here are the various products Stripe offers for accepting payments:

 Stripe also provides a handful of payment features, including Stripe Connect, a payment platform for large marketplaces (used by both Lyft and Kickstarter).
-Stripe Sigma is a customizable reporting suite.
-Stripe Relay is an API used to power mobile in-app purchases, and Stripe Issuing is a platform for creating, distributing, and managing physical and virtual cards.
+Other features include Stripe Sigma, a customizable reporting suite; Stripe Relay, an API used to power mobile in-app purchases; and Stripe Issuing, a platform for creating, distributing, and managing physical and virtual cards.
+Stripe also recently rolled out a variety of additional features, including a financing product and corporate credit card.

 In terms of security, Stripe protects customers against fraud with Radar, a machine-learning fraud system that trains on data across millions of global companies to help differentiate between fraudulent and legitimate purchases.
 If you ever need help with your Stripe system, you can access their customer help team 24/7.

-As you can see, Stripe payments offers a high-tech and highly customizable solution for small business owners.
-PayPal, on the other hand, offers an oftentimes simpler solution.
+As you can see, Stripe offers a high-tech and highly customizable solution for small business owners.
+On the other hand, PayPal offers an oftentimes simpler solution.
 However, that’s not to say it cannot be equally as powerful.
 After all, PayPal payment processing is one of the most widely used services for accepting credit and debit card payments.

-To start accepting payments online with PayPal, sign up for a free PayPal business account and purchase Payflow—PayPal’s proprietary payment gateway.
-With Payflow, you can create a hosted checkout page on your business’s website.
+To start accepting payments online with PayPal, sign up for a free PayPal business account and purchase Payflow Pro—PayPal’s proprietary payment gateway.
+With Payflow Pro, you can create a hosted checkout page on your business’s website.
 Payflow makes it possible to accept most major credit cards as well as a variety of foreign payment methods.
 Funds from processed payments typically arrive in your business bank account within a matter of 48 hours.
 For an additional cost, you can add features like advanced fraud protection, recurring billing, and buyer authentication.
-As it stands, the cost to use Payflow with your small business is $25 per month plus 2.9% + $0.30 of every online payment processed.
+As it stands, the cost to use Payflow Pro with your small business is $25 per month plus 2.9% + $0.30 of every online payment processed.
+You can also opt for Payflow Link, which has no monthly cost but has your customers check out on PayPal-hosted template, rather than one on your own website.

 Aside from payment gateways, PayPal also offers a variety of other payment solutions, including PayPal Payouts, which allows you to send payment to up to 5,000 people at once.
 If you also need to accept payment in person, PayPal’s mobile payments app—PayPal Here—can process credit and debit cards in conjunction with a mobile card reader (2.7% processing fee).
 Invoices can be sent and processed at a rate of 2.9% + $0.30, and PayPal offers business account holders an interface where they can customize their invoices to match their business’s branding.